christiandavidfs/python-behave/README.md

 1. dockerization (80% finished, lacking some tests and alternatives realeted to db persistance)
 2. autoupdate from repo (two methods working, still deciding wich one is better)
 3. custom metrics (risk and pareto)
-4. standard page objects for ui
+4. standard page objects for ui - DONE taking in account we are using BDD, but is going to be added in an external file to be easier to mantain the tests
-5. Enable the posibility of doing cross testing (example. hit API, database and ui visualization of the data)
+5. Enable the posibility of doing cross testing (example. hit API, database and ui visualization of the data) - Pretty done API and Webdriver
 6. Integration with Browserstack (Thanks for the 1 year Sponsorship)
 7. Secret manager
 8. Sikuli vs OpenCV
+9. Creation of standard functions to make connections and interactions easier.

-Friday 4/ september roadmap next 4 weeks and requeriments to the minimal demo presentation
+February 1/ 7 roadmap next 4 weeks and requeriments to the minimal demo presentation

 Done: